Back to Blog

 RPA doesn't always mean AI – because it doesn't have to

-A lot of people approach RPA assuming that it's using a bunch of intelligent and fully autonomous digital workers.
+A lot of people approach RPA assuming that it's using a bunch of intelligent and fully autonomous bots.
 In some ways, that's really sexy, and in other ways, it can be a buzzword that adds an unnecessary and ultimately very expensive layer to a solution that might not require it.

 The truth is that RPA is not always synonymous with AI or machine learning, and that these are just layers of capability added on top of RPA.